-Seared in butter, infused with rich chicken broth, and topped with a browned butter cream sauce, they’ll never believe how simple this recipe actually is!
+These pan-seared pork chops are seared in butter, infused with rich chicken broth, and topped with a mouthwatering velvet cream sauce.
+They’ll never believe how simple this recipe actually is!

-These pork chops make him doubly happy, though.
-He asks for these things about as often as Katy asks for Chicken and Dumplings, and we have been known to have them twice in one week when Ricky manages to get a particularly pleading look in his eyes.
-Fortunately, the recipe is simple as can be, which is surprising once you taste the amazing flavor, they are unlike any other pork chop you have had!
+These juicy pork chops make him doubly happy, though.
+He asks for these things about as often as Katy asks for chicken and dumplings, and we have been known to have them twice in one week when Ricky manages to get a particularly pleading look in his eyes.
+Fortunately, the recipe is simple as can be, which is surprising once you taste the amazing flavor, they are unlike any other pan-seared pork chops you have had!

-Melt a little butter in a large skillet over medium heat.
-As always, exact measurements are in the recipe card at the bottom of this post.
+Melt a little butter in a large skillet or over medium-high heat.

 Remove your chops to a plate.

 When you take them out, your pan will look a bit like this.

 Now that is the browned butter and concentrated chicken broth remaining, along with browned bits of pork chop.
 Lots of flavor going on here!

 Turn the heat off.
 That skillet is hot enough for what we want to do already.

 Using a wooden spoon type thing or something with a flat bottom if you have it, scrape and stir all around that pan until all of that yummy flavor from the bottom is part of your pan sauce and it looks like this.
 This will only take a few minutes and as you do so the cream will heat up plenty.